Easter is about the resurrection of Jesus just like Christmas is about His miraculous birth.

 - Choose the right recipes.
 You must use recipe you have made before.
 (Notice how I put must in both bold & italics?
 It’s that important.
 This should not be your first time making the recipes.)
-In my Thanksgiving ebook, I explain how you can easily make most of your holiday meal ahead of time and simply heat them for dinner.
+In my holiday meals ebook, I explain how you can easily make most of your holiday meal ahead of time and simply heat them for dinner.
 The recipes above will lend themselves to being made the night before with one exception – make the dressing for the asparagus salad on Easter morning.
 It will become too tart if you let it sit overnight.

 - Choose the right ingredients.
 Consider buying pre-cut hash browns instead of cutting your own potatoes, for example.
 Buy canned pineapple and green beans.
 Go for convenience here where you can.